 When you are presenting a slideshow in Keynote, you’re likely going to be doing some talking.
 You probably want to explain each slide or expand on what your audience sees.
 This is when the Presenter Notes in Keynote come in handy.

-Open up your presentation or create a new one in Keynote and follow these steps to create the Presenter Notes.
+1) Open up your presentation or create a new one in Keynote and click View from the menu bar.

 2) Select Show Presenter Notes.